 The Authority's HOME Program generates program income from two sources: interest income and loan repayment/recaptured funds.
-Because of Grant Based Accounting, FY 2017 Program Income and the FY 2018 HOME Grant will have the same commitment deadline.
+Because of Grant Based Accounting, FY 2018 Program Income and the FY 2019 HOME Grant will have the same commitment deadline.
 Also Program Income must be fully disbursed before Treasury funds if committed to the same activity.
-There is a balance of \$9,713,768 in program income for PY 2017.
-Ten percent of program income minus recapture will be made available for administrative costs which is \$971,376 for PY 2017.
-Ten percent of the 2018 HOME allocation will be made available for administrative costs which is \$1,628,896 for PY 2018.
+There is a balance of \$10,587,726 in program income for PY 2018 as of December 31, 2018.
+Ten percent of program income minus recapture will be made available for administrative.
+Ten percent of the 2019 HOME allocation will be made available for administrative costs which is \$1,539,116 for PY 2019.